 The Company is an inactive company and currently has no employees.
-Management of the Company expects to use consultants, attorneys and accountants Management of the Company expects to use consultants, attorneys and accountants as necessary, and does not anticipate a need to engage any full-time employees so long as it is seeking and evaluating business opportunities.
+Management of the Company expects to use consultants, attorneys and accountants as necessary, and does not anticipate a need to engage any full-time employees so long as it is seeking and evaluating business opportunities.
 The need for employees and their availability will be addressed in connection with the decision whether or not to acquire or participate in specific business opportunities.
-There is no current plan under which, remuneration may be paid to or accrued for the benefit of, the Company's officers prior to, or in conjunction with, the completion of a business acquisition for services actually represent and the Company, has adented a recolution and policy which rendered, and the Company has adopted a resolution and policy which precludes payment of any compensation or finder's fees to officers or directors.
-See "Executive Compensation" and under "Certain Relationships and Related Transactions.'
+There is no current plan under which, remuneration may be paid to or accrued for the benefit of, the Company's officers prior to, or in conjunction with, the completion of a business acquisition for services actually rendered, and the Company has adopted a resolution and policy which precludes payment of any compensation or finder's fees to officers or directors.
+See "Executive Compensation" and under "Certain Relationships and Related Transactions."